-TIME Announces 2017 Person of the Year Shortlist, Is Donald Trump On The List?
+‘Time’ Announces 2017 Person Of The Year Shortlist: Is Donald Trump On The List?

 The 32-year-old prince, son of King Salmon, recently led a crackdown on businessmen and members of the royal family who were accused of corruption.

-TIME will announce Person Of the Year on Wednesday at 7 a.m. on NBC’s Today.
+Time will announce Person of the Year on Wednesday at 7 a.m. on NBC’s Today.